Montepulciano

 Montepulciano Civic Museum

-Inside the elegant Palazzo Neri Orselli, the Montepulciano Civic Museum was established in 1957, one of the most interesting museums in the city.
-Inside there are five distinct sections, the most important of which is undoubtedly the picture gallery, which houses numerous works dating back to the 17th and 18th century by masters of the Florentine and Bolognese schools.
-Among the masterpieces on display in the gallery are the Madonna and Child with Two Angels by the Master of Badia a Isola, the Coronation of the Virgin by Jacopo di Mino del Pellicciaio, and a portrait attributed to Caravaggio.
+The elegant Palazzo Neri Orselli was home to the Montepulciano Civic Museum, established in 1957, one of the town’s most impressive museums.
+Inside there are five distinct sections, the most important of which is undoubtedly the picture gallery, which houses numerous works dating from the 17th and 18th centuries by masters of the Florentine and Bolognese schools.
+Among the masterpieces on display are the Madonna with Child and Two Angels by the Master of Badia a Isola, the Coronation of the Virgin by Jacopo di Mino del Pellicciaio, and a portrait attributed to Caravaggio.

-Next to the picture gallery, it is possible to visit the other four sections: these are the Della Robbia terracotta section, where several splendid terracottas are displayed, the Poliziana section with stone artefacts of different origins, the archaeology section displaying artefacts from the Etruscan and Roman periods, and the studiolo, a curious and interesting room in which furnishings and paintings dating back to the 16th century are displayed.
+Alongside the picture gallery, you can visit the other four sections: the Robbia terracottas, displaying an array of magnificent terracotta pieces, the Poliziano collection with stone artefacts from various origins, the archaeological section showcasing finds from Etruscan and Roman periods, and the studiolo, a curious and fascinating room where 16th-century furnishings and paintings are displayed.

-In the splendid setting of Piazza Grande, one of the most illustrious buildings is undoubtedly the Palazzo Comunale, which stands on the west side of the square.
-It is an elegant palace built in late Gothic-Renaissance style, the façade of which was designed by the architect Michelozzo in Florentine style, so much so that it closely resembles Palazzo Vecchio.
+Within the magnificent setting of Piazza Grande, one of the most distinguished buildings is certainly the Town Hall, situated on the western side of the square.
+It’s an elegant palace built in late Gothic-Renaissance style, its façade designed by architect Michelozzo in the Florentine manner, so much so that it closely resembles the Palazzo Vecchio.

-The Cathedral of Montepulciano, officially the Cathedral of Santa Maria Assunta, is located in Piazza Grande, and was built at the turn of the 17th century to a design by architect Ippolito Scalza in Renaissance style.
+The Montepulciano Cathedral, officially known as the Cathedral of Santa Maria Assunta, stands in Piazza Grande and was constructed at the turn of the 17th century to designs by architect Ippolito Scalza in Renaissance style.

-On the outside, you can admire the 15th-century bell tower, while the façade is unfinished.
-Inside, on the other hand, under the elegant barrel vault of the nave and the cross vaults of the aisles, there are some works of art really worth a visit, including the triptych of the Assumption, by Taddeo di Bartolo, located above the high altar.
+On the exterior, you’ll admire the 15th-century bell tower, whilst the façade remains incomplete.
+Inside, beneath the elegant barrel vault of the central nave and the cross vaults of the side aisles, you’ll find some truly worthwhile artworks, including the Assumption triptych by Taddeo di Bartolo, positioned above the high altar.

 Church of San Biagio

-The Church of San Biagio is located a few hundred metres from the centre of Montepulciano.
-It can be reached on foot, taking the street of the same name that winds downhill from the town centre, or by car, taking the SP146 road and then turning right at the viale della Rimembranza, lined with elegant cypress trees.
+The Church of San Biagio, also known as the Temple of San Biagio, is situated just a few hundred metres from Montepulciano’s centre.
+You can reach it on foot by taking the street of the same name, which slopes downwards from the town centre, or by car via the SP146 road, then turning right onto Viale della Rimembranza, lined with elegant cypresses.

-The church is very beautiful and was designed by Antonio da Sangallo il Vecchio, who took as an example the basilica of Santa Maria delle Carceri in Prato, designed by his brother Giuliano.
+The church is exceptionally beautiful and was designed by Antonio da Sangallo the Elder, who drew inspiration from the basilica of Santa Maria delle Carceri in Prato, designed by his brother Giuliano.

-On the outside, the façade of the church of San Biagio is divided in two: in the lower part there is the beautiful entrance portal, while in the upper part there is a window and five rectangular mirrors.
-Inside, in the shape of a Greek cross, you can admire thehigh altar dating back to the end of the 16th century and several frescoes, including that of the Madonna of San Biagio, believed to be miraculous.
+Externally, the church’s façade is divided into two sections: the lower part features a fine entrance portal, whilst the upper section contains a window and five rectangular panels.
+Inside, with a Greek cross plan, you’ll admire the high altar dating from the late 16th century and various frescoes, including the Madonna of San Biagio, considered miraculous.

 Medici Fortress

-Finally, you cannot leave the centre of Montepulciano without first visiting the Medici fortress, originally built in the 13th century but destroyed and rebuilt several times during its history, as it has always been at the centre of the wars between Siena and Florence.
-The appearance it has today dates back to 1885, when it was restored by the Sienese Augusto Corbi.
+Finally, you cannot leave Montepulciano’s centre without visiting the Medici Fortress, originally constructed in the 1200s but destroyed and rebuilt numerous times throughout its history, as it constantly sat at the heart of conflicts between Siena and Florence.
+Its present-day appearance dates from 1885, when it was restored by the Sienese Augusto Corbi.

-Inside, a large part is used as an exhibition space, while other areas are reserved for an American university.
+Much of the interior now serves as an exhibition space, whilst other areas house an American university.

-To enjoy a completely relaxing day surrounded by a special environment, we recommend a visit to the thermal baths of Montepulciano.
-They are located in Sant’Albino, and date back to the second half of the 16th century.
-Their waters are rich in carbon dioxide and have numerous beneficial properties for the health of adults and children.
+For a day of complete relaxation in a unique setting, we recommend visiting the Montepulciano Thermal Baths.
+Located in the Sant’Albino area, they date from the second half of the 1500s.
+Their waters are rich in carbon dioxide and possess numerous beneficial properties for both adults and children.

-Downstream of Montepulciano, not far from the border between Tuscany and Umbria, is Lake Montepulciano, which, together with a number of neighbouring areas, forms the Lake Montepulciano Nature Reserve, covering an area of 470 hectares.
-It can be reached from the city centre by taking the SP17 and SP326 roads in an easterly direction for about 15 kilometres; the lake is very quiet, and there is also a small beach and some scenic spots.
-The shoreline is not always accessible, there are some stretches of reeds and others of unspoilt vegetation.
+Below Montepulciano, not far from the Tuscany-Umbria border, lies Lake Montepulciano, which together with surrounding areas forms the Lake Montepulciano Nature Reserve, covering some 470 hectares.
+It’s reached from the town centre by following the SP17 and SP326 roads heading east for approximately 15 kilometres; the lake is beautifully peaceful, with a small beach and several viewpoints.
+The shoreline isn’t always accessible, with some stretches of reed beds and unspoilt vegetation.

 Bravìo delle Botti

-The Bravìo delle Botti is the ‘Palio’ of the eight contrade (districts) of Montepulciano, which takes place in the well-known Sienese town on the last Sunday of August.
-The competition consists of rolling barrels weighing about 80 kg each.
+The Bravìo delle Botti is Montepulciano’s version of the Palio, involving 8 districts of the Sienese town, held on the last Sunday of August, with the competition consisting of rolling barrels weighing approximately 80 kg each.

-The word ‘Bravìo’ derives from the vernacular ‘Bravium’ and indicates the prize awarded to the winning contrada, consisting of a painted cloth bearing the iconographic image of the city’s patron saint, Saint John Beheaded, in whose honour the event is held.
+The word “Bravìo” derives from the Italian “Bravium” and denotes the prize awarded to the winning district, consisting of a painted cloth bearing the iconographic image of the town’s patron saint, Saint John the Baptist, in whose honour the event is held.

 Where to stay in Montepulciano